bishwobista/mern-jwt-auth/README.md

 4. Configuration:

-   - In the `server` directory, create a `.env` file based on the `.env.example` file and provide the necessary configuration values, such as your MongoDB connection string JWT secret, gmail id and it's app password.
+   - In the `server` directory, create a `.env` file and provide the necessary configuration values, such as your MongoDB connection string JWT secret, gmail id and it's app password.

 5. Run the application: